 So without further adieu, here is your Trick:

-Go raw with a healthy, sweet cranberry relish.
+Go raw with healthy, sweet cranberry relish.
 If you have a food processor, toss in a cup or two of raw fresh cranberries (frozen won’t work out for you very well here) with the juice of one lemon and two or three pitted Medjool dates.
 Process until you get a relish-like consistency and serve alongside your turkey dinner.

 Make your own cranberry sauce!
 It’s so easy to make this popular condiment yourself that you’ll never buy it again.
 Start with 16 ounces of good, clean fresh cranberries (frozen will work fine here, but you’ll need a bit more cooking time).
-Add them to a medium-sized saucepan over medium-high heat, along with 3/4 cup of orange juice and a couple glugs of maple syrup or honey.
+Add them to a medium-sized saucepan over medium-high heat, along with 3/4 cup of orange juice and a couple of glugs of maple syrup or honey.
 (Alternatively, you can use 3/4 cup of white sugar or coconut sugar.)
 Cover the works, stirring occasionally.
 Important tip: do not walk away while the pot is covered!
 These berries are going to explode and pop, releasing their pectin and breaking down into a jam-like consistency.
 So stay close!
 When the popping starts, turn the heat way down to medium-low, and let the mixture reduce for about 5-10 minutes.
 After the berries have cooked, go ahead and put your potato masher to work on them.
 Let the sauce cool before refrigerating.

 And your Recipe: